jhcao23/payout/README.md

 Demo Payout System Draft
 ===============================
-### A sample and tiny project to demo the idea how to do payout
+### A tiny demo to show an idea how a payout system utilizes the tech stack

-## High Level Design Overview
+## High Level Design Overview - zoom in this HD svg picture
 ![Overview](overview.svg)

 ### tech knowledge outline